RadioWP/rsschool-cv-old/cv.md

 ### Junior Frontend Developer

-\* *This CV has been created for training purposes.
-Personal information has been hidden for privasy reasons and can be provided upon request.*
+\* *This CV was created for training purposes.
+Part of personal information was hidden for privasy reasons and can be provided upon request.*

 ## Contacts